Skip to content

 • More about this standard

-The organization provides information on all its whole activity in its annual report.
-This includes an annual report with a section on services provided as well as an audited annual financial statement in accordance with Swiss GAAP FER 21.
+The organization reports annually on all its activities.
+This includes an annual report with a section on services provided as well as an audited annual financial statement in accordance with Swiss GAAP FER, especially taking Swiss GAAP FER 21 into account.

-• If the annual report clearly indicates that the complete audited annual financial statements are available on the website, only the balance sheet and the statement of operations (income statement) from the audited annual financial statement may be included in the annual report.
+If the annual report clearly indicates that the complete audited annual financial statements have been published on the website, the annual report and the complete audited annual financial statements may be published in two separate documents.
+This indication is also necessary if only summaries or excerpts of the audited annual financial statements, e.g. the balance sheet and operating statement, are included in the annual report.

 Finances